I've been doing some collaborative hacking on a paper. This makes

 program.
 Unfortunately, this is only used when right clicking on a

-file in the bottom-right panel and selecting external diff
+file in the bottom-right panel and selecting external diff; it is

 not used for generating the diffs in the lower-left panel.
 Further,